 8. The White Tower

 The White tower is located along the promenade and is one of the more popular tourist attractions in the city.
 It was once a notorious prison under Ottoman rule where torture and mass executions were carried out regularly.
-Today its been transformed into a museum and at the top you get fantastic 360 degree views of the city.
+Today it has been transformed into a museum and access to the top deck gives you fantastic 360 degree views of the city.

 Price: 2 Euros (~$2.50 USD)

 Address: Thessaloniki, White Tower (Leoforos Nikis)

 The Pasha gardens are one of the more mysterious places in the city.
 A small park on top of a hill with sweeping views of the city, its a great place to go relax and get away from the usual hustle and bustle.
 The most interesting part of this park however, are the mysterious ruins.